Tina Northrup: Staff Lawyer

 Tina has provided public legal education and training in New Brunswick, Newfoundland and Labrador, Nova Scotia, and Prince Edward Island.
 She teaches part-time at the Schulich School of Law, and she has supervised Schulich students undertaking Directed Research Projects and the Environmental Law Placement course.

 When Tina completed her law degree at the Schulich School of Law, she received the Elizabeth May Award for Environmental Service.
 In addition to volunteering with East Coast Environmental Law, she has served as a Co-Chair of the Environmental Law Students’ Society at the Schulich School of Law and a Co-Chair of the Energy Action Team at the Ecology Action Centre.
 She has also volunteered with the Environmental Noxiousness, Racial Inequities and Community Health (“ENRICH”) Project, the Adult Literacy Program at Halifax Public Libraries, and the Out of the Cold shelter.
-She is currently a member of the Truth and Reconciliation Working Group of the Nova Scotia Barristers’ Society.
+She is currently a member of the Truth and Reconciliation Working Group of the Nova Scotia Barristers’ Society and a member of the CLIMAtlantic Advisory Committee.

 Featured Publications: